 - We support responsible travel to service-learning sites.
 To be eligible for travel support, we require that students carpool.
 This lessens our impact on the environment and ensures that we will have sufficient funds to continue supporting student travel to service-learning sites.
 The CCBL will provide assistance to students who are looking for a carpool partner.
 Exceptions to this rule may be granted to students who seek support from CCBL and are still unable to make reasonable carpool arrangements.
 Students are of course welcome to drive to their sites without seeking an option for carpooling, but this will make them ineligible for travel resources.
 Requests submitted for individual travel without prior approval from the CCBL will be denied.

 - To request assistance with finding a carpool, contact the Center for Community-Based Learning.
-Either the ACE (student worker) for your site or Liz Vande Kieft can assist you with this.
+For assistance, contact the ACE (student worker) for your site or Debbie Abel at email@example.com.

 - Visit the CCBL Community Partner Map to see what other sites are located near yours.

-- Submit proof of insurance: Iowa law requires you to carry proof of insurance in your vehicle; it’s probably found in your glove compartment.
-Make a photo copy of the card and submit it to Liz Vande Kieft at Campus Box 0112 or bring your card to the Center for Community-Based Learning reception area in the Roe Center, suite 227 and Liz can make a copy for you.
+- Submit Proof of Insurance: Iowa law requires you to carry proof of insurance in your vehicle; it’s probably found in your glove compartment.
+Submit a copy of your card to Community-Based Learning in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.
+You may also take a clear picture of the entire card and email it to Debbie Abel at firstname.lastname@example.org or mail to Campus Box 0112.
 Please be sure the card has not expired and is your most recent copy.
 Requests for travel assistance will not be granted until proof of insurance is received.

-- Submit your information to the shared carpool travel document: All students requesting travel assistance must provide their travel information to the shared carpool document before travel assistance can be granted.
-To access the document log into Mycentral or contact the CCBL office.
+- Submit Your Information to the Shared Carpool Travel Document: All students requesting travel assistance must provide their travel information to the shared carpool document before travel assistance can be granted.

 - Do not request travel assistance for trips that you plan to take—travel assistance can be made only for trips that you have actually taken.